We can all learn valuable life lessons from rappers.

 4. Kendrick Lamar: You Are the Company You Keep

-Also check out these Kendrick Lamar quotes that will uplift and inspire you.
+Also, check out these Kendrick Lamar quotes that uplift and inspire you.

 5. Chance the Rapper: The Success of Others Doesn’t Dull Your Shine

-Chance the Rapper struggled with drug addiction in early adulthood, as documented in his critically-acclaimed mixtape Acid Rap.
-But, as Chance grew older, he evolved into a father, Grammy-award winner, and a philanthropist.
+But, as Chance grew older, he became a father, Grammy-award winner, and philanthropist.

-In a 2016 Complex interview, Chance commented on the competitiveness that resides in the rap industry, “I never really liked the idea of rap being a competitive thing.
-It’s not.
-I can’t gain anything off of anyone else not succeeding.”
-Having a sense of competitiveness, especially within your peers, can turn into motivation.
-But, it’s when that competitiveness turns into jealousy and vengeance that things can take an ugly turn.
+In a 2016 Complex interview, Chance commented on the competitiveness in the rap industry, “I never really liked the idea of rap being a competitive thing.

 What life lessons have you learned from rappers?

-The previously mentioned life lessons have helped me achieve my goals, shake off naysayers, and find what my true passion is.
-Whether you’re a college student, secretary, or accountant, incorporating these life lessons into your daily routine can change your life for the better.
+Whether you’re a college student, secretary, or accountant, incorporating these life lessons into your daily routine can improve your life.